ttrobotix/RoboHero/Arduino/README.md

 RoboHero has a PCA9685 16-way PWM chip, you need install library for it

-There are two ways to install Servo Drive.
+There are two ways to install Servo Library.
-* install from arduino and modify #define youself.
+* Install from Arduino and modify #define youself.
-* download modified zip
+* Download modified zip

-#### install from arduino and modify #define youself.
+#### Install from Arduino and modify #define youself.
 go to Manage Libraries.
 ![Arduino Download Web](http://ttrobotix.github.io/RoboHero/img/arduino_lib.png)
 search "adafruit servo" and you will see "Adafruit PWM Servo Drive Library", install it.